seancdavis/heartwood/README.md

 Site Settings
 ----------

-Cambium also ships with site settings, which focuses on enabling your users to change setting through the UI.
+Heartwood also ships with site settings, which focuses on enabling your users to change setting through the UI.

 You work with this like you would any other model, except it's more about